West-Lane-Translator/wlt_content/content/pages/HDTV.md

   available program streams you wish to view from the station.
 The x**.1** subchannel is always the "main" channel for that station.

-* Cable and satellite services only provide you with the first, "main" channel of each of the local stations.
-You may be missing multiple programming choices offered on the HDTV subchannels, channels that subscription services don't offer under any of their service plans.
-  Additionally, although the cable or satellite version of the local channels originates as an HDTV signal at the station, the programming is converted to analog before being delivered to your home.
-As a result, you are not getting the complete HDTV experience, you might just as well be watching any ordinary video feed.
-Only by receiving our on-air transmitted signals will you start enjoying the rich experience that all-digital HDTV can provide.

-All of the transmitting equipment required to place these HDTV signals on the air was new and placed on the air January 12, 2010.
-Due to the efficiency of having matching equipment, each of the five stations uses identical transmitters and the resulting signals are combined electronically so that a master transmitting antenna can be utilized from atop our new 240-foot tower on Glenada Hill, south of Florence.
+All of the signals from the transmitting equipment required to broadcast these HDTV channels on the air are combined electronically so that a master transmitting antenna can be utilized from atop our 240-foot tower on Glenada Hill, south of Florence.
 As a result, and because the five TV stations have identical power output levels of 2500 Watts E.R.P., robust signal strength in the area is insured for each station.